 The LAS Wellbeing Hub continues to be the central point of contact for colleagues and managers who wish to access support.
 Contactable by phone or email, the Hub offers signposting services to a huge range of options including holistic health support, financial advice, and professional mental health resources.
 The Wellbeing Hub also oversees our five Wellbeing Support Vehicles which tour around London hospitals providing drinks, snacks, and a wellbeing chat to LAS staff.
 Our Wellbeing Cafes offer the same service in the four contact centres.
-These are staffed by the Wellbeing team and LAS colleagues who wish to support others and are funded by the London Ambulance Charity.
+These are staffed by the Wellbeing team and LAS colleagues who wish to support others and also has almost 100 trained peer support workers - part of a programme known as LINC (Listening, Informal, Non-Judgemental, Confidential).